 All recommended sanctions require review in accordance with Chapter 9, Section III of the Code and may be altered or deferred.
-Compelling factors that affect the severity of the sanction(s) may include, but are not limited to, the present demeanor and past conduct record of the Respondent; the nature of the incident; the severity of any damage, injury, or harm resulting from the incident; and whether the incident was motivated by bias based upon a person's actual or perceived race, color, religion, age, national origin, ethnicity, gender, gender identity or expression, sexual orientation, disability, or veteran status.
+Compelling factors that affect the severity of the sanction(s) may include, but are not limited to, the Respondent's demonstrated understanding of their responsibility and level of accountability; the prior conduct record of the Respondent; the nature of the incident and the facts and circumstances related to the case; the severity of any damage, injury, or harm resulting from the incident; the level of disruption to normal University activities and services; whether the incident was motivated by bias based upon an individual's actual or perceived race, color, religion, age, national origin, ethnicity, gender, gender identity or expression, sexual orientation, disability, or veteran status; and guidance from applicable governing policies and regulations of the UNC Board of Governors.